WWE News: ‘WrestleMania’ Plans Still In Flux For HHH, Seth Rollins & Samoa Joe

 Samoa Joe was brought in as The Game’s heavy, originally providing a bridge to the eventual showdown on April 2.
 Joe and Rollins were to face off at WWE Fastlane, but the injury, of course, scrapped those plans and Joe wound up facing Sami Zayn instead.
 WWE officials held an emergency meeting two days after Rollins’ injury to brainstorm backup plans for Triple H at WrestleMania.

 Those meetings continued for several weeks to the point where the top two options to replace Rollins in the role were Shane McMahon and Samoa Joe.
-Last year, Triple H rejected a proposal by Vince McMahon to face his brother-in-law on the grand stage, but seemed more amenable to the possibility recently.
+Last year, Triple H rejected a proposal by Vince McMahon to face his brother-in-law on the grand stage but seemed more amenable to the possibility recently.
 However, WWE officials are moving forward with the proposed Shane-AJ Styles program because hope remained that Rollins would make it back in time for WrestleMania.

-According to a new report fresh off of WWE Fastlane, while there is still that hope backstage, it is not 100% that Seth Rollins will be cleared for WrestleMania.
-The WWE Universe will get an up-close look at Seth’s rehab Monday on RAW, but WWE officials are still ironing out further backup plans if he can’t wrestle in four weeks.
+According to a new report fresh off of WWE Fastlane, while there is still that hope backstage, it is not 100 percent0 that Seth Rollins will be cleared for WrestleMania.
+The WWE Universe will get an up close look at Seth’s rehab Monday on RAW, but WWE officials are still ironing out further backup plans if he can’t wrestle in four weeks.

 The other domino still to fall in the proposed feud with Triple H and Seth Rollins is the plan for Samoa Joe.
 Those backstage in WWE are working on a program between Joe and a returning Finn Balor, but they don’t want to commit to it just yet until there is more information about Rollins.
-If Seth can’t wrestle, he still may earn an in-ring segment which would also require the presence of Triple H and Joe.
+If Seth can’t wrestle, he still may earn an in-ring segment, which would also require the presence of Triple H and Joe.

 There is also a feeling that even if Rollins is cleared, it might not lead to an actual match with Triple H at WWE WrestleMania, but rather they’d book a promo segment which would lead to a brawl.
 The idea then would move forward with a match at this year’s SummerSlam, but that, too, would take some significant re-writing in the four months in between.